Seven Great Tips on Different Styles of Writing

 - Poorly written prose with bad sentence structure, inappropriate tone, and clichés can turn readers off.

 - By contrast, the right style improves the overall meaning and the message you want to get across in a fictional piece.

 - Additionally, it will be easier for you to find a publisher if you develop a good style.

 Below are our seven top tips for mastering an appropriate style for your prose:

 1. Check that your choice of diction is suitable for the subject matter and genre of writing.

 - Look for appropriate words with correct connotations.
-According to Mark Twain, right words and nearly right words are akin to the difference between lightening and the lightening bug.
+According to Mark Twain, right words and nearly right words are akin to the difference between lightning and lightning bug.
 Take, for example, the word “striking.”
-There is a big difference between striking someone or something, which suggests just one act and “beating” someone or something, which implies several strikes and, therefore, a greater level of violence.
+There is a big difference between striking someone or something, which suggests just one act, and “beating” someone or something, which implies several strikes and, therefore, a greater level of violence.

 Good diction will help you convey the meaning of your writing effectively, and it will appeal more to the imagination of your reader.